MeganNyhan/CI_PP5_SALT/README.md

 After analysing "Deegagh Sea Salt" with wordtracker.com, it can be seen that it produces a high volume and good competition comparison.
 Therefore "Deegagh Sea Salt" is also included as keyword.

-Finally, we include the sitemap.xml (in the root folder) to increase the chances of a higher rank in search engines and help them on finding relevant content, and a robots.txt that discourages spiders from navigating to sections of the site.
+Finally, I included the sitemap.xml (in the root folder) to increase the chances of a higher rank in search engines and help them on finding relevant content, and a robots.txt that discourages spiders from navigating to sections of the site.

 sitemap.xml: created using XML-Sitemaps.com
 robots.txt: tested with https://support.google.com/webmasters/answer/6062598?hl=en